 These facilities must be constantly controlled and monitored very closely, starting from cleanroom construction and following the whole usage process.

 This is why we regularly measure and test our ISO-certified class 10 cleanrooms to ensure they are running properly.
 We use various state-of-the-art techniques and processes to guarantee that our cleanrooms meet all the requirements set forth by ISO 7 standards.
 As part of our commitment to quality, we run regular tests on the air pressure, temperature, humidity, and airborne particle count in order to ensure that it meets.

 Repairing Media Without Cleanroom

 We can not imagine the data recovery process without a certified cleanroom.
 Utilizing clean room facilities is crucially important for optimizing and performing even basic recovery procedures.
-Repairing any physically damaged hard disk, engineers should work in a clean room to preserve the initial state of the media.
+In repairing any physically damaged hard disk, engineers should work in a clean room to preserve the initial state of the media.